fAtsteD/reporting/README.md

     -   suburl-add-task - related suburl to the some of part
     -   kinds - dictionary for transformation kinds inside to the reporting, all inside kind's keys can view in command line
     -   projects - dictionary for transformation projects inside to the reporting, all inside project's keys can view in command line
--   default-type - default type, setted if task does not have
+-   default-type - default type, setted if task does not have, set alias from inside name
--   default-project - default project, setted if task does not have
+-   default-project - default project, setted if task does not have, set alias from inside name

 Example: